-I make the mistake of starting Ursula out on various sippy or 360º cups and really wish I’d just offered an open cup right from the start.
+I made the mistake of starting Ursula out on various sippy or 360º cups and really wish I’d just offered an open cup right from the start.
 She’s 2.5 now and is still on closed beakers.
 I now have another weaning journey to do while I teach her how to drink from an open cup (at 3y3m we’re finally there!)

 Once they are past 12 months old and getting the majority of their nutrition from solid food, you can ditch any formula and offer a low sodium plant-based milk.
 I settled on unsweetened oat milk with Ursula due to its’ low sodium and sugar content, plus its’ creamier taste.
 Almond is another good option but learn from my mistakes and stay away from the Alpro soy kids milk – it’s packed full of sugar.
 I started out with this and boy did I suddenly notice come bedtime!!

 Again, note that you should never give rice milk to children under 5 years old due to its arsenic content.

 Can my baby really get all their nutrients from a plant based diet?

 Absolutely!
 Babies are just as able to gain all their nutrients from a plant based diet as you are.
 BUT (and it is a big and important but) you really do need to be extremely conscientious and thoughtful about nutrition in order to achieve this.
 With veganism in particular (but plant based and vegetarian diets too) it’s very easy to have either a poor diet or a healthful one, just as omnivores can have a poor or healthful diet.